HoustonRuby/rails_girls/06_appendix/how_does_the_internet_work.md

 ### HTTP: The Language of the Web ###

 The Hypertext Transfer Protocol (**HTTP**) is the language used to communicate on the Internet.
-It isn't concerned with documents, images, videos, or anything themselves, but instead with the general problem of querying resources on a remote system.
+It isn't concerned with documents, images, videos, or any other thing itself, but instead with the general problem of querying resources on a remote system.

 Every HTTP request is written in plain text to a TCP connection, and looks like this: